glynnsanity/bc-scraper/README.md

 #### BigCommerce Scraper

 Welcome!
 Meet BigCommerce's scrappy scraper :)
+####
 What this does is very straight-forward.
-Scrapes product pages to get simple data points and throught the BC API creates a product assigned to a category and to a channel (currently only set up to assign to channel 0 though!).
+Scrapes product pages to get simple data points and through the BC API creates a product assigned to a category and to a channel (currently only set up to assign to channel 0 though!).

 ####